toolbuilder/rollup-plugin-test-tools/README.md

 # Rollup Plugin Test Tools

-This set of [Rollup.js](https://www.rollupjs.org/) configurations provide [pack file](https://docs.npmjs.com/cli/v6/commands/npm-pack) testing for [dual module](https://nodejs.org/dist/latest-v14.x/docs/api/packages) packages and [Electron](https://www.electronjs.org/).
+[Rollup.js](https://www.rollupjs.org/) configurations to test your [pack file](https://docs.npmjs.com/cli/v6/commands/npm-pack) before publishing.
+It runs your unit tests against your packfile in an ES project, a CommonJS project, and in [Electron](https://www.electronjs.org/).
+This is primarily for [dual module](https://nodejs.org/dist/latest-v14.x/docs/api/packages) packages.

 Here are the basic steps and the plugins used: